-~ Advice and recommendations concerning intensive conservation and restoration, or
+~ Advice and recommendations concerning preventive and interventive treatments.

-~ Written technical and organological descriptions, including cataloguing, valuations,
+~ Written technical and organological descriptions, condition reports and handling guidelines.

 'Mrs Weston desires Mr Crang will call tomorrow by eleven o'clock without fail the spinnet is so